xStarbound/xStarbound/doc/lua/world.md

 #### `void` world.placeDungeon(`String` dungeonName, `Vec2I` position, [`DungeonId` dungeonId])

 Generates the specified dungeon in the world at the specified position, ignoring normal dungeon anchoring rules.
-If a dungeon id is specified, it will be assigned to the dungeon.
+If a dungeon ID is specified, it will be assigned to the dungeon.

 ---

 #### `void` world.placeDungeon(`String` dungeonName, `Vec2I` position, [`DungeonId` dungeonId])

 Generates the specified dungeon in the world at the specified position.
 Does not ignore anchoring rules, will fail if the dungeon can't be placed.
-If a dungeon id is specified, it will be assigned to the dungeon.
+If a dungeon ID is specified, it will be assigned to the dungeon.

 ---